 Will I get disability benefits back to when the disability began?

-It depends on whether you are applying for Social Security Disability Insurance (SSDI or DIB), or Supplemental Security Income (SSI).
+It depends on which kind of Social Security you are applying for: Social Security Disability Insurance (SSDI or DIB), or Supplemental Security Income (SSI).

 Note: these are maximum back benefit payments.
 Social Security has to find you disabled back to the PFD (for SSI) or 12 months before the PFD (for SSDI) to get those back benefits.